Byteron/RelEcs/README.md

 # RelEcs
-## An easy to use entity component system with and effective feature set for making games.
+## A lightweight and easy to use entity component system with and effective feature set for making games.

 ## World